Malphaet/midiRebind/README.md

 * URGENT : Crash when assigning to an existing trigger
 * TODO: Make a @armtake decorator
 * TODO: Async and Disconection protect for VPs
+* TODO: Disconnect: 'NoneType' object has no attribute 'groups' : Should handle disconnct & Crashes